 Science Fiction Museum and Hall of Fame, Seattle

 Skyler has worked with The Hettema Group since 2015, assisting in everything from reception to facility management.
 His flexibility has allowed him to provide reinforcement in the day-to- day enterprise.
 His passion to be a helping hand stems from volunteer efforts in the Audubon Society and Rotary Club.
-When he isn’t running around the office with boxes or tools in his hands, Skyler enjoys creating culinary masterpieces on the barbeque and mixing cocktails.
+When he isn’t running around the office with boxes or tools in his hands, Skyler enjoys creating culinary masterpieces on the barbecue and mixing cocktails.

 B.A., Media Art – California State University Channel Islands